browser icon

 中医骨伤科主任医师,王氏伤科,王氏武术,继往开来的传承者 – 吴诚德教授

-(Master Helen Wu’s father)
+(Grandmaster Helen Wu’s father)

 A highly respected member of the Chinese medical community, Dr. Cheng-De Wu (b.
 1930) has devoted his time and energy to promoting all aspects of the benefits of traditional Chinese medicine.
 Drawing on more than 40 years of clinical experience in Chinese medicine, he has devoted himself to researching and studying the benefits of Chi-Kung in helping patients improve the speed and quality of their recoveries and deal with chronic pain.

+As a young boy, Cheng-De Wu enrolled in the martial arts program of Grandmaster Zi-Ping Wang.
+He rapidly became a well-rounded martial artist, with a fondness for the spear and the broadsword, and for wrestling.
 At the same time, he was fascinated by traditional Chinese medicine.
 After more than a decade of study, he helped Dr. Zi-Ping Wang assemble and develop the 20-postures Chi-Kung system.
-He is the co-author and the person responsible for publishing Twenty Therapeutic Exercises for Treating Diseases and Prolonging Life in 1958.
+He was the co-author and the person responsible for publishing Twenty Therapeutic Exercises for Treating Diseases and Prolonging Life in 1958.

 From 1959 until 1989, he served as Director of the Shanghai College of Traditional Chinese Medicine, as well as Professor and Medical Doctor-in-Chief of the Long Hua Hospital in Shanghai.
 There, he established a new clinic program, teaching patients to use Chi-Kung to strengthen and speed their recoveries.
 At the same time, he established morning training programs at many physical training centres in Shanghai, and trained instructors in his methods and philosophy of healing.